Not sure if your child has low muscle tone, also called hypotonia; check out this post:

-I would not use this device on a child under ten months, and in general I do not recommend encouraging early walking (under eleven months) for an otherwise typically developing child.
+I would not use a harness on a child under ten months, and in general I do not recommend early walking (under eleven months) for an otherwise typically developing child.
 Remember the goal is to have them crawl for at least 2 months before walking.

 I do recommend shortening the time when your child starts to pull to stand on their own, and cruise- and their actual first steps.
 If they have been cruising for more than two months and they are 14 months old, then I would increase the amount of time they are on their feet and walking.
 The biggest reason is that many children won’t take off with their language until they have mastered walking.
 Why is this?
 There aren’t enough hours in the day, nor energy in a child, to focus on two big skills at once.
 Developmentally there should be a burst of language around 18 months.
 So it is nice if your child is a confident walker by then.